 The SSA will then see if your alcoholic cirrhosis meets or equals the criteria of one of the conditions described in its official Listing of Impairments.
 If your alcoholic cirrhosis satisfies the criteria of an illness outlined in the listing, you will be automatically approved for disability.

 If you have been diagnosed with alcoholic cirrhosis, you might be approved automatically for disability under Listing 5.05, Chronic Liver Disease.
-Listing 5.05 addresses chronic liver diseases and includes alcoholic cirrhosis.
-But in order to meet the listing requirements for this illness, your cirrhosis must be severe.
+Listing 5.05 addresses chronic liver diseases, hepatitis, primiary biliary cirrhosis, and alcoholic cirrhosis.
+In order to meet the listing requirements for this illness, your cirrhosis must be severe.
 You must have experienced one of the following problems, with complications as specified in the impairment listings:

 The SSA will give you an RFC level, such as medium work, light work, or sedentary work.
 For example, if your doctor says can lift no more than 10 pounds at a time and can walk or sit only four hours per day, you would get a sedentary RFC.
 The SSA will then evaluate whether you are able to perform your past work with your RFC.
 If you had a position that involved heavy physical labor or very skilled work, it will be easier for you to prove that you can no longer perform this type of work.